 Compounding – any manipulation of a drug beyond that stipulated on the drug label – is needed in veterinary medicine to provide individually mixed drugs for specific patients with special needs not met by FDA-approved drugs.
 Manipulation might include mixing, diluting, concentrating, flavoring, or changing a drug's dosage form to accommodate a specific patient's needs.

 Compounded preparations can sometimes provide effective therapies for treating painful or life-threatening medical conditions in animal patients.
-Compounding is a needed tool and it provides much-needed therapeutic flexibility for veterinarians, especially considering the wide range of species and breeds veterinarians treat.
+Compounding is a needed tool and provides much-needed therapeutic flexibility for veterinarians, especially considering the wide range of species and breeds veterinarians treat.

-2015 American Veterinary Medical Association
+2016 American Veterinary Medical Association